Francis Hosier: "Admiral Hosier's Ghost"

-Vernon's success prompted the poet Richard Glover in 1740 to write the ballad Admiral Hosier's Ghost, sung to the tune of Come and Listen to my Ditty.
+Vernon's success prompted the poet Richard Glover in 1740 to write the ballad "Admiral Hosier's Ghost", sung to the tune of "Come and Listen to my Ditty".
 It is an apology for the failure of Hosier's earlier mission, and seeks to absolve Hosier of having shown a lack of initiative, blaming rather Admiralty orders "not to fight", which were obeyed only "against his heart's warm motion", having been "sent in this foul clime to languish".
-The Ghosts of Hosier and 3,000 of his sailors appear from the sea to Vernon shortly after his victory and Hosier charges him to "let Hosier's wrongs prevail" by drawing notice to the forgotten affair in Opposition circles in England.
+The ghosts of Hosier and 3,000 of his sailors appear from the sea to Vernon shortly after his victory and Hosier charges him to "let Hosier's wrongs prevail" by drawing notice to the forgotten affair in Opposition circles in England.
 Only then will the ghosts find their rest.
 It is thus an attack on Walpole's half-hearted commitment to the war.

 Descendants

 Francis Hosier married Diana Pritchard at St Bride's, Fleet Street, 4 July 1710, as recorded in the IGI.
-In 1743, a William Hosier made a benefaction of £300 in South Sea annuities to the Deptford St Nicholas Charity School established in 1723, to educate 4 children.
+In 1743, a William Hosier made a benefaction of £300 in South Sea annuities to the Deptford St Nicholas Charity School established in 1723, to educate four children.
 It has been supposed that this William Hosier was a descendant of the Admiral, but there is no known evidence to support this assumption.
-Hosier Street, St. Paul Deptford, Greenwich, now lost to WWII bombing, is said to have been named after William Hosier.
+Hosier Street, St. Paul Deptford, Greenwich, now lost to World War II bombing, is said to have been named after William Hosier.